shihab97820/base-learning/README.md

 Every day I gain more confidence in building on Base, and I'm motivated to keep learning, experimenting, and contributing to the onchain future.

 **#Base #BuildOnBase #Onchain #Ethereum #Web3 #100DaysOfBase**

+## Day 5 – Base Builders & Onchain Development 🚀

+Today I explored how developers build applications on Base and why it has become one of the fastest-growing ecosystems for onchain innovation.

+I learned that Base provides powerful developer tools, smart contract support through the OP Stack, and seamless compatibility with Ethereum.
+The ecosystem also offers grants, educational resources, and a supportive community that encourages builders to create scalable decentralized applications.

+As I continue this journey, I'm gaining a clearer understanding of how Base empowers developers to bring real-world ideas onchain while keeping transactions fast, secure, and affordable.

+**#Base #BuildOnBase #Onchain #Ethereum #Web3 #100DaysOfBase**